nmezhenskyi/node-cli-chat/README.md

 ## Description

 TCP chat server & client created with Node.js.
 CLI is used for client interaction.
-The project serves as an example on how to work with the Node's standard library.
-The main focus is on streams (net socket, readline, stdin/stdout).
+The project serves as an example on how to work with Node's `net` and `readline` modules.

 ## Motivation